Dresch360/MMM-DriveImages/README.md

 4. Press and hold one image, then select multiple
 5. Tap Select → Upload

-Images will appear automatically within a few minutes.
+Images will appear automatically in ~2 minutes.

 ---